Balneario Punta Santiago: A Neglected Beach

 Do not be fooled.
 The balneario has been abandoned by the government.
 It is in disrepair and in need of serious maintenance.
 It is a real shame.

-About 6 years ago, we would go to this beach during the "winter months" and it was open.
+Years ago, we would go to this beach during the "winter months" and it was open.
 It was almost always empty.
 It was windy and it had some decent surf, so the kids used boogy boards in the waves.